harrisonfwest/HI-MaNGA/README.md

 currently in the process of redoing this work in `HI-MaNGA_MisalignmendAndDeficiency.ipynb`

 The survival analysis code used (`survival_analysis.py`) is from David Stark at the STScI, found in his repository https://github.com/dvstark/survival.
-This repository also contains the survival analysis example notebook shown here, `survival_analysis_example.ipynb`.
+This repository also contains an example of the code's usage, which has been copied and slightly modified here as `survival_analysis_example.ipynb`.
 Many thanks to David Stark for providing this code, which imports survival analysis based in R Statistical Software, and for Karen Masters for referring me to his repository.